Charles A. Otis: Politics

 Otis was both a prominent industrial developer and municipal leader of Cleveland.
 The Democrats nominated him in his absence and without his knowledge, as their candidate for mayor by 1872.
 He defeated Standard Oil founder and Republican candidate, John Huntington.
 It was said that Otis' lack of consent for the nomination allowed him to show respectable individuality in his political career.

 On October 17, 1873, Ulysses S. Grant passed through the city.
 Gossip and a telegram reached Otis, who hitched a car on an engine; a reception committee, including the mayor, drove to Elyria within thirty-eight minutes.
 Grant's presidential train arrived to a city decorated with American flags.
 The group drove down Euclid Avenue to meet the President at Kennard House.

 In February, 1874, Otis visited Indianapolis, Indiana.
 Much like Cleveland, Indianapolis saw its growth in the last decades of the nineteenth-century.
 Otis toured the city for less than a month to see much of the early growth.
 Charles' brother, William H. Otis, was a prominent resident of Indianapolis.

 On March 19, 1874, forty members of the Women's Christian Temperance Union (WTC) marched on Ontario Street, Public Square, and YMCA.
 Assaults were made against the women in the eleventh ward on Lorain Avenue.
 The WTC returned to their protest on Garden Street on the following day.
 Mayor Otis ordered a sidewalk ordinance.

 Mayor Otis argued that the few who could afford to use the Cleveland Water Works "should aid in extending" the service to the rest of the city.
 Written on page xxi of the City Documents of 1874, Otis advocated a 33.3% increase in the cost of public waterworks, to fund construction.

 Otis left as mayor in the following year due to business reasons.
 His political career was described as very successful.
 His party gave him the nomination, but found that his business was too successful.
 The work took much of his attention, so he declined to seek reelection.
 Otis had a strong wish to serve the people.
 Otis became a member of the Board of Imprisonments in 1878.
 He served for one year.
 Otis became a member of the House of Correction Board in 1882 until 1884.
 He established Cleveland's first Board of Fire Commissioners and Board of Police Commissioners.

 Personal life

 Otis married Mary Shepard in 1853.
 The couple had two daughters, Anna and Nelly.
 Mary died in 1860.
 Otis married Mary's sister, Anna Elizabeth Shepard in 1863.
-They had 3 sons, Charles A., Jr., Harrison G., and William A.
+They had 3 sons, Charles A. (a financier who owned the Cleveland News and other Cleveland newspapers), Jr., Harrison G., and William A.